Advertisement

 Kitchen note: A can of beans has higher sodium levels compared to dried beans, so it's always advisable to drain and rinse the beans before cooking with them.

 Skip the beef, and try a cozy chicken chili with beans tonight instead.
 Topped with jalapeños, avocado and freshly grated cheese, it won’t disappoint.
-Get the recipe for chicken chili verde.
+Get the chicken chili verde recipe.

 A zippy and fresh dip that’s perfect for the appetizer table.
 Simply pair with crudites and crackers (store-bought or homemade).
 Get the recipe for our lemony bean dip.